agostbiro/mask-price-data/README.md

 Price, quantity and availability data is gathered by MTurk workers.
 Pricing data for each product is gathered by multiple different workers (currently 5).

+The dataset is updated at least once a week.

 ### Raw MTurk Data

 The raw MTurk data can be found in a SQLite database committed into the repo: [data/db/mask_price_data.sqlite](data/db/mask_price_data.sqlite).